tewarid/dotnet-tools/README.md

 ## Firewall Tool

 Add/remove exceptions to/from Windows Firewall.
+With contributions from Bruno Silveira.

 ## HTTP Listener Tool